 Health Boards in Scotland offer up to three cycles of IVF/ICSI for patients who satisfy certain eligibility crieteria which includes,

-The BMI of the female partner must be above 18.5 and below 30
+- The BMI of the female partner must be a minimum of 18.5 and a maximum of 30

-Neither partner to have undergone voluntary sterilisation, even if sterilisation reversal has been self-funded.
+- Neither partner must have undergone voluntary sterilisation

 Scotland’s three cycle policy which started in 2017 resulted primarily from the 2016 National Infertility Group Report which recommended specific IVF criteria changes for all eligible couples.
 A copy of this report can be found here, https://www.gov.scot/publications/national-infertility-group-report/

-Two full cycles of NHS fertility treatment are offered across Wales via each of its seven health boards.
-The criteria for treatment includes,
+Two full cycles of IVF on the NHS are offered across Wales via each of its seven health boards.
+If a couple wants to apply for IVF on NHS, they need to meet the following criteria:

-Women aged between 40 and 42 years (up to their 43rd birthday) who meet the access criteria are entitled to one cycle of IVF with or without ICSI provided the following 3 criteria are also fulfilled:
+Women aged between 40 and 42 years (up to their 43rd birthday) can access one cycle of IVF if;

 - They have never previously had IVF